the-events-calendar/the-events-calendar/readme.txt

 * Fix - Fixed a problem where iCal data was generated with incorrect dates in the case of some all days events (thanks to Matt for highlighting this)
 * Fix - Resolved a problem causing the previous month view to appear when it should not
 * Fix - Fixed issue in mobile month view where date was missing from heading
+* Fix - Resolved issue that caused /events/ to 404 if it was visited on a new install before hitting "Save" on the Events > Settings > Display page
 * Deprecated - The Tribe__Events__Main::defaultValueReplaceEnabled() method is being deprecated in favor of tribe_get_option('defaultValueReplace').
 Schedules for removal in v4.5
 * Deprecated - The tribe_event_link() has been deprecated in favor of tribe_get_event_link().
 Scheduled for removal in 5.0
 * Deprecated - The third parameter of tribe_get_organizer_link() (the $echo parameter) has been deprecated and is scheduled for removal in 5.0